Demon King Nobunaga

 - And the third game (and The Movie of the anime) does even better when Nobunaga returns Like a Badass out of Hell, having apparently taken over the sixth underworld and turned his epithet into a literal description.
 As a playable character, his story pretty much involves killing everyone else in Japan before returning to hell.

-- Sakura Wars V has Nobunaga as the Big Bad commanding The Legions of Hell.
+- Sakura Wars So Long My Love has Nobunaga as the Big Bad commanding The Legions of Hell.